Skip to main content

 New data sources support

-As a unified data catalog, the community always pursue the target of adding more data sources.
-In this version, Gravitino adds two new data sources, one is Apache Hudi, another is OceanBase.
+As a unified data catalog, the community always aims to add more data sources.
+In this version, Gravitino adds two new data sources.
+One is Apache Hudi, the other is OceanBase.
 You can now use Gravitino to manipulate Hudi and Oceanbase metadata in a unified manner.

 Various core features

-Apart from the features listed above, this version also improves a lot in its core, here lists several important features:
+Apart from the features listed above, this version also improves a lot at its core, here are several important features:

 • Add PostgreSQL support for storage backend #4101.
 Gravitino already supports using MySQL, H2 as its backend metadata storage.
 In 0.7.0, the community adds the PostgreSQL support to enlarge its adoption.

 • Unify the catalog and metalake drop behavior #5031.
-In the previous version, we didn’t enforce the behavior of catalog and metadata drop operation.
-In this version, we redefine its behavior and make it much safer to use.
+In the previous version, we didn’t enforce the behavior of catalog and metadata drop operations.
+In this version, we redefine its behavior and make it much safer.

-• Manage the column in Gravitino #4493.
-In 0.7.0, we introduce the column entity in Gravitino, and can be managed by Gravitino versionly.
-With this feature introduced, Gravitino now can support tagging on columns, and in future it can support column level operations.
+• Manage columns in Gravitino #4493.
+In 0.7.0, we introduce the column entity in Gravitino, which Gravitino can manage.
+With this feature introduced, Gravitino can now support tagging on columns, and in future, it will support column-level operations.

 Other notable enhancements